Nikunj-Sahani/BSCP..-..BurpSuite-Certified-Practitioner/Learning Paths - All Labs/1. Authentication Vulnerabilities/README.md

 ## Difference between Authentication and Authorization

 ---

-> - **Authentication = Who are you?**  - It confirms your identity
+ - **Authentication = Who are you?**  - It confirms your identity
-> - **Authorization = What are you allowed to do?**  - It defines your access rights.
+ - **Authorization = What are you allowed to do?**  - It defines your access rights.
  - 🛡️ Both work together for Secure Access Control 🔐

 ### For Example::
-- Authentication determines someone access a website with the username Carlos123.
+> - Authentication determines someone access a website with the username **Carlos123.**
-- Once **Carlos123** is authenticated, their permissions determine what they are **Authorized** to do.
+> - Once **Carlos123** is authenticated, their permissions determine what they are **Authorized** to do.
 For example, perform deleting another user's account.

+## How Authentication vulnerabilities arises?

+---

+- The authentication mechanisms are **weak** because they fail to protect against **brute-force attacks.**
+- **Logic flaws or poor coding** to be bypassed entirely by an attacker.
+This is sometimes called **"broken authentication"**

+<h1 align="center">⚠️ Vulnerabilities Explanation ⚠️</h1>

+---

+## Vulnerabilities in password-based login
+- Password-based logins are vulnerable because **weak, reused, or stolen passwords** can be easily guessed, cracked, or phished and Mainly **Brute-Forced.**

+## Brute-force attacks
+- A brute-force attack is when an attacker **tries all possible password or key combinations** until the correct one is found.

+## Brute-forcing usernames
+- Brute-forcing usernames is systematically trying many **Name/Email guesses to discover which accounts exist.**

+## Brute-forcing passwords
+- Automated process of trying many **possible password guesses** until the correct one is found.